angular/angular/aio/content/guide/architecture-components.md

 *   `{{hero.name}}`, `(click)`, and `[hero]` bind program data to and from the DOM, responding to user input.
     See more about [data binding](#data-binding) below.

-*   The `<app-hero-detail>` tag in the example is an element that represents a new component, `HeroDetailComponent`.
+*   The `<app-hero-detail>` element tag in the example represents a new component, `HeroDetailComponent`.
-    `HeroDetailComponent`  defines the hero-detail child view of `HeroListComponent`.
+    The `HeroDetailComponent`  defines the `hero-detail` portion of the rendered DOM structure specified by the `HeroListComponent` component.

-    Notice how custom components like this mix seamlessly with native HTML in the same layouts.
+    Notice how these custom components mix with native HTML.

 ### Data binding